 Why Does Daylight Saving Time Start at 2 A.M.?

-At 2 a.m. on Sunday, March 8, most of America will turn their clocks forward to start daylight saving time in the annual tradition beloved by some and bemoaned by others.
+At 2 a.m. on Sunday, March 13, 2022, most of America (except for these two states) will set their clocks forward to start daylight saving time in the annual tradition beloved by some and bemoaned by others (as evidenced by some calls to get rid of daylight saving time altogether).
 But wouldn’t midnight make a more practical start time?
-Why, of all random starts, 2 a.m?
-Find out why we have daylight saving time in the first place.
+Why, of all random starts, 2 a.m.?

 First things first: What is daylight saving time (DST)?

 On the second Sunday in March each year, clocks are set forward one hour at 2 a.m., designed to make better use of daylight while people are awake.
-(In the fall, by contrast, clocks are set back, leading to the popular and easy-to-remember saying: spring forward, fall back.)
-It’s a tradition that owes some allegiance to Benjamin Franklin (yes, that Benjamin Franklin!) but which didn’t become law in the United States until 1918.
-In fact, one theory has it that DST started as a joke by Franklin.
+(In the fall, by contrast, clocks are set back, leading to the popular and easy-to-remember saying, “spring forward, fall back.”)
+It’s a tradition that Benjamin Franklin proposed to Paris in a satirical essay he penned, (yes, that Benjamin Franklin!) but which didn’t become law in the United States until 1918.

 Instead of turning the clocks at midnight, as might be expected, DST starts at the seemingly random time of 2 a.m. because of the railroads.
 When DST was introduced during World War I, it was one of the few times when there were no trains traveling on the tracks.
 “Sunday morning at 2 a.m. was when they would interrupt the least amount of train travel around the country,” Michael Downing, author of Spring Forward: The Annual Madness of Daylight Saving Time, has explained.

-In America, most states observe it, with the exception of Hawaii and the majority of Arizona, plus Puerto Rico, Guam, American Samoa, and the Virgin Islands.
+In America, most states observe it, with the exception of Hawaii and the majority of Arizona, plus Puerto Rico, Guam, American Samoa, the Northern Mariana Islands, and the Virgin Islands.
 (It’s still observed in Arizona by the Navajo Nation.)
-However, Daylight Saving isn’t just an American quirk; it’s celebrated around much of the world, although countries from Japan, South Korean, and India to Iceland, Egypt, and Argentina opt-out.
+However, Daylight Saving isn’t just an American quirk; it’s celebrated around much of the world, although countries from Japan, South Korea, and India to Iceland, Egypt, and Argentina opt-out.
 Interestingly, in the European Union countries, DST starts the last Sunday of March at 1 a.m. and ends the last Sunday in October, also at 1 a.m.